UPDATED: April 8, 2020

-Following the WHO’s declaration of a global public health emergency, we at Kaya are following progress of the issue to ensure we support our in-country teams and our participants as the situation develops.
-Our thoughts go out to the people of China who are at the center of the epidemic, and to those affected by the illness.
+Following the WHO’s declaration of a global public health emergency in January and the fact that Covid-19 is now considered a pandemic outbreak, we at Kaya are following the progress of the situation to ensure we support our in-country teams and our participants as the situation develops.
+Our thoughts go out to all those affected by the illness.

-Currently Kaya are suspending all our programs to China in 2020, and will track the situation in hope of a swift containment and cure of the virus before the end of the year.
+Currently, Kaya is suspending all our programs to China in 2020 and will track the situation in hope of a swift containment and cure of the virus before the end of the year.

-At this time, all other Kaya locations remain unaffected, but vigilant, and we will be speaking to participants to ensure they travel on routes avoiding transfers within China.
-As there is a lot of uncertainty at this time as to how this epidemic will spread and how long it will take to contain, we will be tracking and sharing up to date information here to keep you informed on the situation.
+At this time, some of Kaya locations are affected by travel bans and restrictions, but our risk assessment team is vigilant, and keeping up-to-date with what is happening around the world.
+As we speak to participants, we inform them of the additional screenings and route restrictions to ensure their travels are the least affected.
+As there is a lot of uncertainty at this time as to how this pandemic will spread, how long it will take to contain and how governments around the world will implement additional travel bans, we will be tracking and sharing up-to-date information here to keep you informed on the situation.

 The current coronavirus is part of a large family of viruses.
 Several known coronaviruses usually only cause mild respiratory disease, such as the common cold.
 However, at least two previously identified coronaviruses have caused severe disease — severe acute respiratory syndrome (SARS) coronavirus and Middle East respiratory syndrome (MERS) coronavirus.
 The current coronavirus currently has not been officially named, but has been referred to as the Wuhan Coronavirus in the media.